 Certifying gasfitters and electrical inspectors, or anyone they delegate, are required to enter details of high-risk installation work onto the database, based on information contained in the Certificate of Compliance (CoC).

-- For certifying gasfitters, this must be done within 20 days of issuing of the CoC.
+- For certifying gasfitters, this must be done within 20 days of issuing of the gas safety certiicate (GSC).

 - For electrical inspectors, this must be done within 20 days of issuing the RoI.

-How do certifying gasfitters and electrical inspectors register and access the database?
+How do certifying gasfitters, electrical inspectors and electrical workers register and access the database?

-Certifying gasfitters and electrical inspectors will be notified directly about how to register and access the database.
+Certifying gasfitters electrical inspectors and electrical workers must apply to access the database.

-Access to the database requires an igovt logon or, from 1 July 2013, a RealMe login.
+Access to the database requires a RealMe login(external link).

-For those who do not have an igovt logon/RealMe login, this can be done as part of the database registration process and the database home-page will have a link to create this logon.
+For those who do not have a RealMe login, this can be done as part of the database registration process.

-For those who already have an existing igovt logon/RealMe login, you can use it to register and access the database.
+For those who already have an existing RealMe login, you should use it when completing the registration process in order to access the database.

-Once you have an igovt logon/RealMe login and have registered to use the database, you can enter the details of anyone you wish to delegate to enter information on high-risk installation work on your behalf.
-Delegates will require their own igovt logon/RealMe login to access the database.
+Once you have a RealMe login and have registered to use the database, you can enter the details of anyone you wish to delegate to enter information on high-risk installation work on your behalf.
+Delegates will require their own RealMe login to access the database.

 What is a RealMe login?